 When you are traveling by cruise ship, bring a carry-on bag with you that has your swimsuit in it.
 Most people like to immediately check out the pool or the hot tub, but it can take a while for your suitcases to arrive in your room.
 A carry-on bag with a few items in it allows you to begin experiencing the fun right away.

 Learn to take it easy.
 You do not have to follow a strict schedule when you are traveling.
 If you feel like you must schedule out your vacation, at least pen in a little “nothing” time, where you are free to follow up on anything that has interested you, or just lay by the pool with a drink.

 If you plan on visiting the National Parks often, it would be best to invest in a National Park Pass.
 Each pass costs only 50 dollars and is valid for an entire year at any national park.

 If you are traveling in a car, bring a roadside geology book with you.
 They have a variety of maps, mileage logs and geologic primers that will make your trip a little more interesting.
+You can use a GPS Tracker Device for more accurate data.
 They also contain beautiful collections of photographs that will make the scenery around you come to life.

 If you must travel with your four-legged friend, rest assured that there are many pet friendly options available.
 Many airlines will allow your dog or cat to fly with you for a small fee.
 Check with the airlines to see who is offering the best deals, and what each airline requires for K9 travel.